edemaine/svgtiler/README.md

   (as you'd use in `<use>`) respectively.
-  Normally you'd use `svgtiler.def(tag)` which is equivalent to `currentRender().def(tag)` within a rendering context, and generates globally defs outside of a rendering context.
+  Normally you'd use `svgtiler.def(tag)` which is equivalent to `currentRender().def(tag)` within a rendering context, and generates global defs outside of a rendering context.
 * `background(color)`: Set the background color for this render.
   (Can later be overwritten during the rendering process.)
 * `makeDOM()`: Render drawing to SVG DOM (native in browser,